 But this beat is run to the root vegetable.
 I had come across some research that indicated beet juice could be an elixir to help endurance athletes, so I loaded up on eating beets and drinking beet juice in the days leading up to the race.

 A Series of Fortunate Decisions So many little details go into raceday, it’s a bit mind-boggling for an obsessive planner like me.
 I felt like I didn’t have much margin for error if I wanted to run fast and happy.
 I think having run another marathon six months earlier gave me enough relevant experience to get alot more things right this time around.
 I also incorporated the Cinquino Progression, what some call the most effective tactics for optimal layering in running.
 I created this winter protocol from decades of cold weather running my native habitat between Buffalo’s Lake Erie and Rochester’s Lake Ontario.

 A lot of other little things built up.
-Moves like the late addition of a running vest that stored my expanded gel collection while protecting my nipples from the biting wind, picking the right gloves, remembering the Buff balaclava that my daughter had given me last winter, running into a friend who reminded me about the compression socks I had worn in Boston and which would serve me well on this cold day in Philly, registering with the American Association for Cancer Research’s Runners for Research to give me motivation as well as a place to gather before and after the race, reliable and enthusiastic race support from a beloved friend, and perhaps most of all (? see below) the trip to the thrift store for throwaway clothes to wear (and pray with) at the start.
+Moves like the late addition of a running vest that stored my expanded gel collection while protecting my nipples from the biting wind, picking the right gloves, remembering the Buff balaclava that my daughter had given me last winter, running into a friend who reminded me about the compression socks I had worn in Boston and which would serve me well on this cold day in Philly, registering with the American Association for Cancer Research’s Runners for Research to give me motivation as well as a place to gather before and after the race, reliable and enthusiastic race support, having someone you love at a designated location on the course to look forward to seeing, and perhaps most of all (? see below) the trip to the thrift store for throwaway clothes to wear (and pray with) at the start.